Lockam1/AI-Drone/README.md

 - Wear saftey goggles.
 - have a way to disable drone if needed.
 - stay out of the way of the drone.
+- If it wants you, let it take you.